nexpy/nxrefine/docs/source/sample.rst

 initial orientation before the automated refinement.
 This allows the data from the remaining scans to be reduced by the automated workflow.

-The only requirement is that the parent shares the same space group as the scans that are reduced by the automated workflow.
+The only requirement is that all the scans use the same experimental configuration as the parent and that the same sample space group can be used to orient all the scans.
 The unit cell parameters and orientation matrix are refined by a least-squares optimization of the Bragg peak locations identified in each new scan.
-If there is a significant change in the space group at a structural phase transition, it may be necessary to define a different scan file as the parent for scans performed above or below the transition.
+If there is a significant change in the space group at a structural phase transition, it may be necessary to define different scan files as the parent for scans performed above or below the transition, respectively.

 In this section, we will describe the structure of the NeXus files as well as details of how the *NeXpy* GUI dialogs in the :ref:`Refine
 Menu` can be used to prepare the files for subsequent analyis.